 Driver and Vehicle Licensing Agency (DVLA) Check: This check is designed to give us an idea of your individual driving history.
 This is necessary to determine whether or not you are a safe driver and capable of driving a vehicle in the manner expected of a taxi driver.
 It is also used to confirm that you have held a full driving licence for a period of at least 3 years.
 You will need to generate a DVLA check code (enter your driver number and National Insurance number) that we can use to view your driving record online.
 You will be asked for this case sensitive code on your application form.
 This code is valid for 1 use within 21 days.

 Medical Examination: To drive a taxi you must be able to physically carry out the work required of a licensed driver.
 This may involve lifting heavy objects such as luggage and possibly people's wheelchairs.
 Certain medical conditions may mean that you are not capable of driving professionally and it is important that we know about such problems.
+Taxi drivers are now required to have a DVLA Group 2 D4 medical.
+The initial DVLA Group 2 medical is valid until the age of 45 years.
+Medicals are then renewable every five years until the age of 65 (unless the period is reduced because you have an ongoing medical condition).
+From the age of 65 the Group 2 medical is renewable every year without an upper age limit.
 Request a copy of the Disclosure and Barring Service (DBS) form and the medical form

 Local Authority Check: If you have been previously licensed with another local authority or had a driver's licence revoked or suspended then you must declare this on the application form.